gadicc/meteor-messageformat/README.md

 current language, either `ltr` or `rtl`.
 By default, `msgfmt.setBodyDir = true` and we'll change set the `dir` attribute on your page's `body` tag (which you can leverage with appropriate CSS rules).

+* `msgfmt.loading()` is a reactive dependency which returns the currently loading locale if `msgfmt.waitOnLoaded = true`, or returns `false` when everything is loaded.
+Useful for UI hints to the user.

 ### Differences from v0